 - Depending on the personalised wireless settings: - Make sure you use the same encryption or security level on the client as on your SpeedTouchTM.
 If for instance WPA-PSK is enabled on the SpeedTouchTM, you must also configure the wireless client to use WPA-PSK and configure the same WPA-PSK pass phrase. - If the Network Name (SSID) is not broadcast, you must configure the wireless client for the SpeedTouchTM Network Name.
 Refer to the documentation of your wireless client for more information. - If the SpeedTouchTM ACL settings are set to: - New stations are allowed (automatically), your device can access the SpeedTouchTM WLAN without additional configuration. - New stations are allowed (via registration), you have to register your wireless client(s).
-For more information, see "Registering wireless clients" on page 24. - New stations are not allowed, you have to search for wireless client(s) using the SpeedTouchTM web pages, see "Registering clients via Web pages" on page 24.
+For more information, see "Registering clients via Web pages" on page 27. - New stations are not allowed, you have to search for wireless client(s) using the SpeedTouchTM web pages, see "Registering clients via Web pages" on page 27.